nm-z/AutoML/README.md

 ```

 This automatically creates the `automl-py311` and optional `automl-py310`
 environments using **pyenv**.
+If Python 3.11 is missing, the script falls back to Python 3.10 automatically.
 After running it, activate the environment before
 using the orchestrator:

 ```bash